tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 ### 3. Instructor Do: POS Tagging and Dependency Parsing (10 min)

 This activity introduces students to two important concepts that add grammatical features to text.
 Part-of-speech tagging is intuitive—each word in a sentence is designated a grammatical part of speech, such as noun, verb, or adjective.
 Dependency parsing follows this step.
-Adjectives describe nouns, adverbs describe verbs, nouns can be the subject or object of verbs, and so forth.
+Adjectives describe nouns, and adverbs describe verbs, nouns can be the subject or object of verbs, and so forth.
 Each sentence is made of not just the words that it contains but also the relationships that are implicit between them, and a dependency parser is an NLP tool that tries to make these relationships explicit.

 **Files:**